By: Marilyn L. Davis

 Healing with Specific Words

-As your thoughts are changing, add actions that show you that the affirmation is true.
+As your thoughts are changing, add actions that show you that the affirmation is real.
 This table represents affirmations and actions for the six dysfunctional family roles as an example.

-It is always important that you choose actions that can be done and are attainable for you.
+It is always important that you choose actions that are attainable for you.
 Over time, affirmations and positive actions will move you from damaged to more whole.
-Click To Tweet

 Do Not Maintain the Status Quo